ayazalik/Firstquiz/README.md

 # Firstquiz
 FirstCLIapp
-I have created this app using repl.it and added repo via Github FInally going to publish it
+I have created this app using "repl.it" and added repo via Github